 To understand the concept of PLC better, let us check its characteristics which are as follows:

 Under Companies Act, 2013 provisions, a public limited company must have at least 3 directors.
-However, there is no limit on the maximum no. of directors.

 Under the Companies Act, 2013, a public limited company must issue a prospectus that showcases the company’s business affairs, to the public.

 As per Companies Act, 2013, it is mandatory for all the public companies to end their name with the word “Limited”.

 Public Limited Company limits the liability of each shareholder by making the owners jointly & severally liable for the business’s debts.